koyo-finance/docs/docs/guide/Locker/forceWithdraw.md

 By pressing "FORCE WITHDRAW" in the modal, a transaction confirmation is going to open up in your wallet.

-When you confirm the transaction and it goes through successfuly, you should see the 20% of your locked KYO appear in your wallet.
+When you confirm the transaction and it goes through successfully, you should see the 20% of your locked KYO appear in your wallet.

 ## Problems